Department of Bioinformatics and Computational Biology

 Installation Overview

 SpliceSeq is comprised of three components, SpliceSeq Viewer, SpliceSeq DB, and SpliceSeq Analyzer.
-SpliceSeq Viewer is a Java-based application which can be launched by webstart or installed and run on your local machine.
+SpliceSeq Viewer is a Java-based application which can be installed and run on your local machine.
 SpliceSeq DB is a MySQL database which contains the gene structures and sample read statistics.
 The SpliceSeq Viewer accesses the SpliceSeq DB to retrieve splicing analysis results.
 SpliceSeq Analyzer performs alignment and analysis of RNASeq data and loads the results into the SpliceSeq DB.
 When SpliceSeq Viewer alone is installed and launched without your own SpliceSeq DB installed, you can still browse data from our server or from a colleague’s database to which you have access.

 Installing and Running SpliceSeq Viewer

 SpliceSeq Viewer is a JavaTM application that runs on Windows, Linux, or Mac OS X. A 64 bit version of Java may be required if you plan on performing analysis of large RNASeq files.
-A Java Web Start version of SpliceSeq Viewer can be run simply by clicking the icon below.
-The Web Start version is configured to use a pre-loaded SpliceSeq DB to allow users to try out the application.
-You can change a configuration setting to open other SpliceSeq DBs or use your own SpliceSeq DB on your local machine.

 Local Installation and Running